mikesol/wagsi/README.md

 wag = make 1.0 { earth: s "" }
 ```

 The record has three channels to make music on - `earth`, `wind`, and `fire`.
-You can use all of them or none of them. `plainly` means that we're not adding any effects, and `parse` will parse a string of mini-notation and fail on silence.
+You can use all of them or none of them.

 ## Mini-notation